This content originally appeared in Powerful Relationships Through Meaningful Moments

 And unless the entire organisation is committed to making the journey a success, mistakes can occur that could jeopardise the very relationship you are working so hard to develop.

-For example, an organisation may have developed a long email journey, but at the same time the supporter could still be receiving direct mail pieces and general email marketing campaigns which don’t match up with the journey.
+For example, an organisation may have developed a long email journey, but at the same time, the supporter could still be receiving direct mail pieces and general email marketing campaigns which don’t match up with the journey.

 Within the industry, Saiful acknowledges that companies are using journey mapping as a way to identify potential stakeholder fatigue derived from over-communicating.
-This sits across an omnichannel view, that combines EDM, outbound calls, emails, social media posts, and how each of these channels shape the experience for a customer without exposing them to communication fatigue.
+This sits across an omni-channel view, that combines EDM, outbound calls, emails, social media posts, and how each of these channels shapes the experience for a customer without exposing them to communication fatigue.
 Journey maps also show information about customers’ sentiment towards the communications they receive, which in turn, highlights areas of improvement for both industry and NFPs.

 This risk is even higher in organisations that are heavily siloed.
 Traditionally, organisations would create teams based around channels, as opposed to strategy; nowadays, the concept of a direct mail team or an email team is defunct—communications should be cross-organisational and integrated.
 This is also where the rhetoric of an organisation-wide CRM (Customer Relationship Management) platform comes in.
 It provides unfettered, holistic views of communication, across channels, across segments, and across internal teams.